shawiz/Lookup-Company/README.md

 #Lookup a company on Crunchbase bookmarklet

 Always check a company by manually searching the name on Crunchbase?
 This bookmarklet solves your pain.
-Click on the bookmarklet to search this website on Crunchbase.
+Click on the bookmarklet to search current website on Crunchbase.

 Go to [Home page](http://shawiz.github.com/Lookup-Company/) for easy instllation.